Derrick311/alx-system_engineering-devops/0x00-shell_basics/README.md

-A script that deletes a file
+Script that deletes a directory